bannerImage.png

 Business Asset Disposal Relief (BADR), formerly known as Entrepreneurs' relief

-• The person selling the shares has to be an officer or employee of the organisation
+• The person selling the shares has to be an officer, or employee, of the organisation

 • The person making the gain has to own at least 5% of the ordinary share capital of the business